Vandebron/take-home-assessment-web/readme.md

   - [ ] Wouldn't it be great if this app were dockerized?
   - [ ] Anything else you think would be good
-- [ ] Send the forked repo as a PR
+- [ ] Zip up your solution and upload it to the Google Drive directory that was given to you.

 During your in-person interview, we'll review your PR so be ready to discuss the changes you've made.
 Happy coding 😃!!